KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 - Advanced players benefit (unblocking their path to the finals and prize pool)
 - External observers benefit (**they can join the tournament mid-competition** and potentially win the entire prize)

 The incentive structure is designed so that everyone except the staller has reason to resolve the situation.
 For enrollment timeouts, the reward is direct and substantial (the full pool).
-For match timeouts, the reward is participation—the chance to compete for prizes in a tournament you didn't have to pay to enter.
+For match timeouts, the reward is participation.
+The chance to compete for prizes in a tournament you didn't have to pay to enter.

 This alignment ensures rapid resolution without requiring centralized intervention.